 Yes.
-Each SSL will need its own ELB.
-Follow the directions above for each SSL you need to use, creating a new ELB for each SSL certificate.
+Each SSL will need its own CLB.
+Follow the directions above for each SSL you need to use, creating a new CLB for each SSL certificate.

 How do I update an expired certificate?

-Note: Amazon does not provide a way to change an existing certificate.
+Note: Amazon does not provide a way to update an existing in-use certificate.

-Why are my ELB load balancers not balanced?
+Why are my Classic Load Balancers not balanced?

-Engine Yard ELBs don't use session stickiness, but ELBs still go to a particular AZ because of the way ELBs work.
-An ELB has one IP address per AZ unless scaling is occurring.
+Engine Yard CLBs don't use session stickiness, but CLBs still go to a particular AZ because of the way CLBs work.
+A CLB has one IP address per AZ unless scaling is occurring.
 With scaling, AWS will have two IP addresses but drain traffic to the old IP address.
 For example, if you have two IP addresses and users visit your web site, these users will get one of the 2 IP addresses.
 The first IP address will be cached for 1 minute before they can possibly get to the other IP address.